How Much Does a Cockroach Exterminator Cost in 2025?

 This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.

-Cockroach exterminators cost $100 to $600 per treatment, with a national average of $200.
-Severe cases can cost as much as $7,500.
+Average cockroach exterminator costs range between $100 and $600, with an average total of $200.
+Severe cases can reach as high as $7,500.
 Costs can vary based on the type of treatment your exterminator uses, your home’s size, and the infestation location.
 Hiring a professional ensures the effective elimination of these unwelcome pests and helps prevent costly future infestations.

 Cockroach Extermination Cost Factors